 The O*NET Program periodically highlights groups of occupations or taxonomies to support initiatives from the U.S. Department of Labor.
 These projects are described below.

 The National Center for O*NET Development has identified "Bright Outlook" occupations, where new job opportunities are likely in the next several years.
-Bright Outlook occupations are expected to grow rapidly in the next several years, or will have large numbers of job openings, or are new and emerging occupations.
+Bright Outlook occupations are expected to grow rapidly in the next several years, will have large numbers of job openings, or are new and emerging occupations.

 Every Bright Outlook occupation matches at least one of the following criteria: